 Philanthropy Supporting Positive Social Change

-Over the past 90 years the Lord Mayor’s Charitable Foundation has been at the forefront of responding to community need.
+For over 90 years, Lord Mayor’s Charitable Foundation has been at the forefront of responding to community need.

 Today, we continue with this tradition but also aspire to contributing to positive social change within the community.